Mike Vecchione

-Michael Vecchione (born February 25, 1993) is an American professional ice hockey center who is currently playing for the Hershey Bears of the American Hockey League (AHL) while under contract to the Washington Capitals of the National Hockey League (NHL).
+Michael Vecchione (born February 25, 1993) is an American professional ice hockey center for Barys Astana of the Kontinental Hockey League (KHL).

 Prior to turning professional, Vecchione played for Union College where he was named to the All-ECAC Rookie Team, ECAC Hockey All-Tournament Team All-ECAC Hockey Third Team, ECAC Player of the Year and AHCA East First-Team All-American during his four-year career.
+He won the 2014 NCAA Division I men's ice hockey tournament as a first year and was a Hobey Baker Award finalist as a senior.

 Playing career

 Early career

 Vecchione began his youth hockey career with the Valley Junior Warriors in Saugus Youth Hockey program.
 While a member of the 1993 team, the Valley Junior Warriors won four state championships.

 While attending Malden Catholic High School, Vecchione was drafted in the 2010 United States Hockey League (USHL) Draft by the Tri-City Storm.
-That season, as team captain, he led his team to the Super 8 state championship for the first time.
+That season, as team captain, he led his team to the Super 8 semifinals vs Hingham High School.

 On August 21, 2012, while playing for the Storm, Vecchione committed to Union College for the 2013–14 season.
 He had previously been committed to the University of New Hampshire.
 On November 6, 2012, Vecchione was named an alternate captain for the Storm after assistant captain Heikki Liedes was injured.